 Moreover, they have the schedule and time that they want to pursue other interests.
 For example, if you love acting in local theatre, then you might enjoy working in a coffee shop or grocery store during the day so that you can have nights free to perform.

 Alternatively, you might have a niche passion that you can pursue without getting a college degree.
 There are still jobs where you can apprentice or intern under someone in order to learn the skills that you need to get the job.
 For example, maybe you want to be a glass blower.
-You could go to art school of course.
+You could go to art school of course and try learning something new.
 Alternatively, though, dropping out of college to work with an established glass blower might make perfect sense.
 Explore your options.

 - How to Graduate College with as Little Debt as Possible